cth2015/cth-documentation-middleman/source/content/story-blocks/item-02-block-01.html.md

 block: 2
 classes: block block-aquamarine
 ---
 Imagine two classrooms.
 In the first, you see a teacher who teaches a group of students.
-The students’ knowledge is wasted.
-In the second classroom, you see a group of people who share what they know.
-They are teaching each other.
-Yet, traditional education – and many online learning solutions – are still modelled after the first classroom.
+The student’s contribution is only minimal.
+In the second classroom, you see a group of people sharing what they know with each other.
+Yet, many traditional classrooms – and even many online learning spaces – are modelled after the first classroom.

-While the educational system is wasting most of its in-house knowledge, degrees become more and more expensive.
+The Coding the Humanities pilot set out to create an alternative classroom where knowledge is contributed and shared by everyone.